 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its bank deposits of \$10,558,472 and a long-term investment in GIC of \$1,000,000.
+The Company's primary exposure to credit risk is on its bank deposits of \$9,068,599 and a long-term investment in a GIC of \$1,000,000.
 This risk is managed by using major Canadian banks that are high credit quality financial institutions as determined by rating agencies.

 The Company's secondary exposure to credit risk is on its receivables.
-This risk is minimal as receivables consist primarily of refundable government sales taxes, exploration tax credits and interest accrued on GIC investments.
+This risk is minimal as receivables consist primarily of refundable government sales taxes and interest accrued on a GIC investment.

-Notes to Consolidated Financial Statements For the years ended June 30, 2014 and 2013 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2015 and 2014 (Expressed in Canadian Dollars, unless otherwise stated)